greentfrapp/project-asimov/outline_1.md

 ## Bias - A Pressing Problem

+Dedicated to understanding the nature of algorithmic bias.
 Each subsection here probably deserves a separate section of its own.

 #### The Illusion of Neutrality

 Highlight that algorithms inherit the biases of the human designers and the human-collected data.
 Unlike with mathematical equations, there is often no provably correct solution in the real world.
+In fact, in some cases, all solutions are "wrong" and we have to decide what type of wrong do we want (see second point in **Types of Bias**)

 #### Types of Bias